CameronBannick/Wine-Dataset/README.md

 OD280
 Proline
 ## Cluster Model
 Before clustering the data, a principal component analysis was conducted.
-What this does is keep all of the important information and scales it down into less features.
+What this does is keep all the important information and scales it down into less features.
 This allows the cluster model to run better.
 We condensed the features in 5 to retain 80% variance.
-We then went with 3 clusters, as our tests showed it work best.
+We then went with 3 clusters, as our tests showed it worked best.

 ## Cluster Analysis